I got up at 5:30am, and had to freshen up using water from the hot shower as the tap water was freezing cold!

 Villa Panalee is a fairly new 3-star hotel, and it’s just okay.
 The bed and the bathroom were great though — and honestly, that’s all that matters to me.

 Once settled, I took out the map of Pattaya and wondered where to go and what to see.
 This was my first time here.
 I hadn’t done much research on Pattaya because, outside of nightlife, I didn’t think there was anything remotely interesting to see in Pattaya.
-One of my girlfriends highly recommended a ladyboy cabaret show called Alcazar, but I have little interest in broadway theatre (sorry Cherie Ann ).
+One of my girlfriends highly recommended a ladyboy cabaret show called Alcazar, but I have little interest in broadway theatre (sorry Cherie Ann :roll:).

 So as I stepped out, I was approached by moped taxi drivers who asked me if I wanted a tour of the city.
 Taking advantage of that, I asked them what all there was to see.
 As they listed the sights out, I chose to go to the hill viewpoint first.